ChenxiH/ChenxiH.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a Ph.D. candidate in Department of Electrical and Electronic Engineering, The University of Hong Kong, starting 2021.
+I am currently a Ph.D. candidate in Department of Electrical and Electronic Engineering, The University of Hong Kong, starting 2021.<br>
-It is my pleasure to be supervised by Dr. Yunhe Hou.
+It is my pleasure to be supervised by Dr. Yunhe Hou.<br>
-In my free time, I enjoy reading and bakering.
+In my free time, I enjoy reading and bakering.<br>
-BTW, my MBTI is ISFJ (Trying to change it :))
+BTW, my MBTI is ISFJ (Trying to change it :))<br>
 Feel free to contact me if you are interested in my research or my hobbies.
 {style="text-align: justify;"}